Will the Hemingway App help you improve your writing style? We set out to answer that exact question in this detailed Hemingway Editor review.

 - Not for everyone.
 Not every piece of writing should be in the sparse, easy to read style advocated by Hemingway.
 You need to consider whether the style promoted by Hemingway is the right one for you.

 - All or nothing thinking.
 Hemingway App is a programmed tool, which means it edits writing through a very black and white lens.
-It does not have the functionality to account for broken “writing rules” that are intentional due to author style and creative literary devices.
+It does not have the functionality to account for broken “writing rules” that are intentional due to author style or a literary devices list that it can use to evaluate your writing.

 If you’re looking for a complex, fully-featured writing app, Hemingway isn’t it, but it doesn’t claim to be.